Blog originally published on November 16, 2020.

 Another great ‘source’ of friends while on the road is other travel nurses.
 Often facilities hire more than one nurse.
 This leaves you with a group of people who are in the exact same position as you and looking for friends.
 Naturally, those can be the perfect friends for you as they’ll likely want to see the same local sights as you and will be open to exploring the area.

-We’ve had several of our travel nurses become travel buddies after their assignment together concludes.
-Some also choose to coordinate their future assignments with each other so that they can work together again.
+We’ve had several of our travel nurses become travel buddies after their contract together concludes.
+Some also choose to coordinate their future contracts with each other so that they can work together again.
 Don’t forget!
-Select Medical offers a referral bonus plan so if you do meet someone on assignment that is interested in joining you on your next contract, you get paid for that connection!
+Select Medical offers a referral bonus plan so if you do meet someone on contract that is interested in joining you on your next contract, you get paid for that connection!

 Travel nurse with someone special